 Using the scissors, cut two slits in your cardboard tube on opposite sides of the tube, and then cut between these slits on one side, so that a small section comes off the tube.
 This will be the beard.

 Attach your cardboard beard onto the chin of your face mask and stick with masking tape.
 Roll a small ball of newspaper or paper towels and push it up into the end of your beard.
 Cover the opening up with masking tape, too.

 Time to get dirty!
 Tear strips of newspaper and stick them to your mask using a mixture of glue and water.
 (We probably used 2 parts glue to 1 part water if I had to put a measurement on it.)
-Make sure that you cover your whole mask, including the beard.
+Make sure that you cover your whole mask, including the toilet paper roll beard.
 Leave your mask to dry overnight.